ttnghia/ParticleSampler/README.md

 "ParticleOutputFile" : "Data/3D_mesh_lion.bgeo"
 ```

 If `UseFileCache` is `false`, no file is written. `ParticleFileType` need to be either `obj`, `bgeo`, or `binary`. `ParticleOutputFile` need to be a file in an existing folder.
-If the intermediate folder leading to this file does not exist, file writing will fail.
+If the intermediate folder(s) leading to this file does not exist, file writing will fail.

-When a scene is loaded, particles are sampled in regular sampling pattern, and the output file is written immediately (if applicable).
-After each time running relaxation (either failed after reaching max_iters, or converged), the output file is written again (overwrite).
+When a scene is loaded, particles are sampled in regular sampling pattern (maybe with some amount of jittering), and the output file is written immediately.
+After each time of running relaxation (either failed after reaching max_iters, or converged), the output file is written again (overwritten).